A Note on These Prices

 Facing Bricks

-Facing brick prices cover an enormous range because the product covers an enormous range.
-A basic machine-made facing brick in a standard red or buff costs approximately £350–550 per 1,000 bricks at trade, delivered.
-A mid-range textured or multi-colour facing brick sits at £550–850 per 1,000.
-Premium hand-made or wire-cut bricks — the kind architects specify for visible elevations on quality new builds and extensions — run £900–1,800 per 1,000, and some specialist ranges push past £2,000.
+Facing brick pricing covers a massive range, because the product itself covers a massive range.
+A basic machine-made facing brick in standard red or buff: roughly £350–550 per 1,000 at trade, delivered.
+Mid-range textured or multi-colour: £550–850 per 1,000.
+Premium hand-made or wire-cut bricks, the kind architects specify for high-visibility elevations on quality schemes: £900–1,800 per 1,000.
+Some specialist ranges push past £2,000.

-The pricing trap I see catch developers repeatedly: specifying a premium brick in the design, getting the structural quantities right, then discovering the chosen brick is only available in packs of 400–420 from one regional distributor.
-The delivery lead time stretches to six weeks, you can't substitute on site, and the job programme slips.
-Always confirm availability and lead time before including a specific brick in a fixed-price contract.
-Your bricklayer can't lay bricks that haven't arrived.
+The trap I see catch developers time and again: they specify a premium brick at design stage, get the quantities right, then find out the chosen brick only comes in packs of 400–420 from one regional distributor.
+Six weeks lead time.
+No substitution on site.
+Programme slips.
+Confirm availability and lead time before you put a specific brick in a fixed-price contract.
+Your bricklayer cannot lay bricks that are still in a factory in Staffordshire.

-Engineering bricks (Class B, the standard red engineering brick used for manholes, below-DPC work, and exposed retaining walls) cost approximately £480–680 per 1,000 trade.
-Class A engineering bricks — higher compressive strength, used for structures with very high loading — cost £650–950 per 1,000.
+Engineering bricks (Class B, the standard red engineering brick for manholes, below-DPC work, and exposed retaining walls) run roughly £480–680 per 1,000 trade.
+Class A, with higher compressive strength for heavily loaded structures: £650–950 per 1,000.
 Both are denser than facings, heavier to handle, and slower to lay.

 Concrete Blocks

-For foundation walls below DPC where you need durability rather than thermal performance, dense aggregate blocks at 7N or 10N are still the right choice.
-For above-DPC inner leaves of cavity walls in residential work, aerated blocks have largely replaced dense aggregate in most areas because of the thermal requirement.
+Below DPC, where durability matters more than thermal performance, dense aggregate 7N or 10N is still the right call.
+Above DPC on inner leaves of cavity walls in residential work, aerated has largely taken over because the thermal requirements push you there anyway.

 Concrete and Aggregates